lucas-morim/lucas-morim/README.md

 - 👨‍🎓 I’ve completed internships where I worked on real backend systems and dashboards
 - 🧠 Always learning – currently exploring **API structures** and **software architecture**
-- 🤝 Open to collaborations and internship opportunities in backend development
+- 🤝 Open to collaborations and internship opportunities in fullstack development

 ---